vinod810/AwsWordPress/README.md

 # Description
-*AWS CloudFormation template for WordPress:* This template installs a highly-available and scalable WordPress deployment using a multi-AZ Amazon RDS database for storage.
+*AWS Cloud Formation template for WordPress:* This template installs a highly-available and scalable WordPress deployment using a multi-AZ Amazon RDS database for storage.
 It uses Ansible (pull-mode) to install and configure the Wordpress inside the VM(s)"

 # Installation
-Download the cloudformation template using the following command and then create the WordPress stack from the [AWS cloudformation console](https://console.aws.amazon.com/cloudformation/):
+Download the cloudformation template using the following command and then create the WordPress stack from the [AWS Cloud Formation console](https://console.aws.amazon.com/cloudformation/):

 **wget https://github.com/vinod810/AwsWordPress/raw/master/cloud-formation.json**